jonwagner/Insight.Database/README.md

 	IList<Beer> beer = results.Set1;
 	IList<Chip> chips = results.Set2;

+Or perhaps you want to return multiple independent recordsets, with one-to-many and one-to-one relationships.
+It's not possible!
+Or is it?

+	var results = conn.Query("GetLotsOfStuff", parameters,
+		Query.Returns(OneToOne<Beer, Glass>.Records)
+			.ThenChildren(Some<Napkin>.Records)
+			.Then(Some<Wine>.Records));
+	var beer = results.Set1;
+	var glass = beer.Glass;
+	var napkins = beer.Napkins.ToList();
+	var wine = results.Set2;

+But...but how?
+To that, I say: it's magic!
+Insight can decode the records and figure out one-to-one and parent-child relationships automatically.
+Almost all the time, it does this with no work or configuration on your part.
+But if you have a wacky model, there are plenty of non-scary ways to tell Insight how to work with your data.
+Read the [wiki](https://github.com/jonwagner/Insight.Database/wiki) for details.

 Full async support.
 Just add `Async`:

 	var task = c.QueryAsync<Beer>("FindBeer", new { Name = "IPA" });